 The net proceeds from the sale of the Shares will be received by the Selling Stockholders.
 None of the proceeds from any sales by the Selling Stockholders will be received by the Company.
-The Company may receive up to \$32,090,000 in the event the Selling Stockholders exercise the warrants or stock options held by them in order to obtain the underlying Shares.
+The Company may receive up to \$500,000 in the event the Selling Stockholder exercises options to obtain the underlying Shares.